RetroReversing/retroReversing/pages/wiiU/WiiUGameEngines.md

 WiiU Games:
 * CHILD of LIGHT
+* Rayman Legends: Challenges App

 ---
-## Wayforward Game Engine
+## EngineBlack Wayforward Game Engine
-The Wayforward Game Engine is used by the developers Wayforward to create beautiful 2D platformers, it has been ported to multiple platforms but the wiiU eShop games that use this engine are:
+The EngineBlack Game Engine is used by the developers Wayforward to create beautiful 2D platformers, it has been ported to multiple platforms but the wiiU eShop games that use this engine are:
 Uses lua scripting
 * DuckTales: Remastered
 * Shantae and the Pirate's Curse
 * Shantae: Half-Genie Hero
+* Shantae Risky's Revenge Director's Cut
+* Mighty Switch Force!
+* Mighty Switch Force!
+2

 ### Features
 * LUA scripting